-The response of LUCID for the event and the hit counting methods $(P{hits/BX})$ and $N{hits/BX}$ are analytically computed by using the detection efficiency and the average number of hits per detected pp interaction in a combinatorial approach (Appendix B and E).
-For each measurement sample $(0.01 \le \mu \le 30)$, the response of LUCID is used to extract the average number of pp interactions per event (μ{meas}) and the results are compared with the true value (μ{true}) .
+The response of LUCID in the measurement samples for both event and hit counting methods are analytically computed by using the information extracted from the reference sample in a combinatorial approach (Appendix B, C, D and E).
+For each measurement sample ($0.01 \le \mu \le 30$), the response of LUCID is used to extract the average number of pp interactions per event (μ{meas}) and the result is compared with the true value (μ{true}).